Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/7-writing-the-tests/+page.md

 <a name="top"></a>

+### Introduction
 In this lesson, we are going to build a comprehensive test for the `MerkleAirdrop::claim` function.
 This test will ensure that users can correctly claim their tokens from the `MerkleAirdrop` contract.

 ### Setup

 We begin by deploying both the `BagelToken` and the `MerkleAirdrop` contracts in our `setup()` function.
-To properly set up the `MerkleAirdrop` contract, we need the hash ROOT variable, which can be retrieved from the output file that we generated in the previous lesson.
+To properly set up the `MerkleAirdrop` contract, we need the hash `ROOT` variable, which can be retrieved from the output file that we generated in the previous lesson.

 ```js
 bytes32 ROOT = 0xaa5d581231e596618465a56aa0f5870ba6e20785fe436d5bfb82b08662ccc7c4;